PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 04:57:50
+Last updated: 2024-04-07 04:59:00
-Random Quote: Tequila makes me wanna dance. - Jules Vaughn
+Random Quote: You will never walk again... but you will fly.  -  Bloodraven